 1. Sick leave

 Sick leave is time off given by the company to allow employees to recover from an illness and take care of their health.
-Sick leaves are crucial to allow employees to get the rest they need without worrying about losing pay.
-Sick leave is a mandatory requirement in many countries to ensure the well-being of the employee.
+Sick leaves are crucial incentive to allow employees to get the rest they need without worrying about losing pay – most companies recognize the economic value of disincentivizing contagion and extended illness, let alone benefits to hiring and retention.
+Sick leave is also a mandatory requirement in many countries to ensure employee well-being.

 Types of Leaves OfficeTeam Image